*This post may contain affiliate links. Please see my disclosure for more details!*

 - Spread onto the biscuit base, and leave to set in the fridge for 5-6 hours, or preferably overnight!

 For the Decoration!

-- Melt together the Dark Chocolate and Double Cream in short bursts in the microwave.
-Stir till smooth!
+- Melt together the dark chocolate and double cream in short bursts in the microwave.
+Stir until smooth!

 - Sprinkle on your favourite sprinkles, and enjoy!

 - This cheesecake will last for 3 days in the fridge!